Menu

 How Did Your Photo End Up On TinEye?

-Your photo was likely uploaded to a website or shared with someone online.
-Depending on the settings you chose when sharing your photo, it could have been copied and re-uploaded to other websites without your permission.
+You likely uploaded your photo to a website or shared it with someone online.
+Suppose you didn't choose appropriate settings when sharing it.
+In that case, someone might have copied it and uploaded it to other websites without your consent.

 Privacy Tip: Never share a photo that you wouldn’t want to be shared online.

-TinEye has an extensive index of free and paid images that it uses to search the entire web for matches.
+TinEye has an extensive index of free and paid images to search the entire web for matches.

 Dangers of TinEye Reverse Image Search